Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland

 \begin{singlespace}

 Which type of statistical uncertainty -- statistical (in)significance with a \textit{p}-value, or a Bayesian probability -- enables people to see the continuous nature of uncertainty more clearly in a policymaking context?
-An original survey experiment asked participants from Ireland to read a hypothetical policymaking scenario and decide to or not to introduce a new bus line as a policy to reduce traffic jams, given a research report estimating its effectiveness.
-The four types of information were given as the treatments: statistical significance with a \textit{p}-value of 2\%, statistical insignificance with a \textit{p}-value of 25\%, a 95\% probability that the estimate is correct, and a 68\% probability that the estimate is correct.
-The effect size and cost of the policy were fixed across all treatment groups.
-In the case of lower uncertainty, both significance and Bayesian frameworks resulted in a large proportion of participants adopting the policy (.82 and .91 respectively), while in the case of higher uncertainty, the significance framework led a much smaller proportion of participants to adopt the policy than the Bayesian framework (.39 against .83).
-The findings suggest participants were able to see the continuous nature of uncertainty more clearly in the Bayesian framework than in the significance framework. \end{singlespace}
+An original survey experiment used a hypothetical scenario, where participants from Ireland were asked whether to introduce a new bus line to reduce traffic jams, given a research report estimating its effectiveness.
+The treatments were uncertainty information: statistical significance with a \textit{p}-value of 2\%, statistical insignificance with a \textit{p}-value of 25\%, the 95\% probability that the estimate is correct, and the 68\% probability that the estimate is correct.
+In the case of lower uncertainty, both significance and Bayesian frameworks resulted in a large proportion of participants adopting the policy (0.82 and 0.91 respectively).
+In the case of higher uncertainty, the significance framework led a much smaller proportion of participants to adopt the policy (0.39 against 0.83).
+The findings suggest participants saw the continuous nature of uncertainty more clearly in the Bayesian framework than in the significance framework. \end{singlespace}

 \textbf{\textit{Keywords}} -- significance, \textit{p}-value, Bayesian, probability, policy